atomix/atomix/README.md

 ### State machine queries

 Queries are the counter to commands.
-The `@Query` annotation is used to identify state machine methods which are purely read-only methods. *You should never annotate a method that alters tha state machine state with the query annotation.* If methods which alter the state machine state are not annotated as commands, calls to the method will *not* be logged and replicated, and thus state will be inconsistent across replicas.
+The `@Query` annotation is used to identify state machine methods which are purely read-only methods. *You should never annotate a method that alters the state machine state with the query annotation.* If methods which alter the state machine state are not annotated as commands, calls to the method will *not* be logged and replicated, and thus state will be inconsistent across replicas.